hankbao/libreboot/docs/gnulinux/grub_cbfs.md

-How to replace the default GRUB configuration file on a libreboot system {#pagetop}
+How to replace the default GRUB configuration file on a libreboot system
 ========================================================================

 Libreboot on x86 uses the GRUB